Dzhama/FoodyApp/README.md

 ________________________________________________________

-I will be using for this project Samantic UI, ReactJS, NodeJS and Firebase !
+I will be using for this project React-native and Firebase and Google Places API !